Shell Script task

 How do I set a variable so that it can be read by subsequent scripts and tasks?

-Q: I'm having problems.
-How can I troubleshoot them?
+Q: I'm having issues with publishing my artifacts.
+How can I view the detailed logs?

-$(Agent.BuildDirectory) are just a few of the variables you can use.
-See Variables.
+$(Agent.BuildDirectory) are just few of the variables you can use in your pipeline.
+Variables are available as expressions or scripts.

 Do I need an agent?